Maria la del Barrio (Philippine TV series): Production

 Production started in February 2011.
-The series was initially part of ABS-CBN's line-up of afternoon dramas, Kapamilya Gold, together with other television series; Nasaan Ka Elisa?, Mula Sa Puso, and Hiyas.
+The series was initially part of ABS-CBN's line-up of afternoon dramas, Kapamilya Gold, together with other television series; Nasaan Ka, Elisa?, Mula sa Puso, and Hiyas.
 However, teasers were released in July 2011, which stated that the show was to air on primetime.
 The series premiered on August 15, 2011 on Primetime Bida.

 Last July 2016.
-ABS CBN revived the show by uploading Episode 1-145 on YouTube along with Hiyas, Lumayo Ka Man Sa Akin, Pintada, Nasaan Ka Elisa?, Paraiso and Angelito: Batang Ama.
+ABS CBN revived the show by uploading Episode 1-145 on YouTube along with Hiyas, Lumayo Ka Man sa Akin, Pintada, Nasaan Ka, Elisa?, Paraiso and Angelito: Batang Ama.

 Adaptation

 María la del Barrio, originally aired on Televisa in 1995.
 It was the third telenovela in the trilogy of Maria, that starred Thalia.
-The show first aired in the Philippines through RPN in 1996, ABS-CBN in 1997-1998 and GMA Network in 2002-2003, dubbed in Filipino.
+The show first aired in the Philippines through RPN in 1996-1997, GMA Network in 2002-2003 and TV5 and One Screen in 2021-2022, dubbed in Filipino.
 After GMA Network's successful adaptations of Thalia's Marimar and Rosalinda, ABS-CBN decided to remake María la del Barrio.